proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 The module under client directory will be registered as client module, the module under server directory will be registered as server module, the module under common directory will be registered as both client and server module.
 The controller directory is for custom controller.

-Arrow will register the share libraries which followed above directory layout convention, as server side modules, client side modules, or custom controllers,  then we can still use common methods to load these module as other YUI Gallery modules in our test code, like YUI.use('module') or YUI.add(xxx ... require('module')), arrow would find and load the required module for it.
+Arrow will register the share libraries which followed above directory layout convention, as server side modules, client side modules, or custom controllers,  then we can still use common methods to load these module as other YUI Gallery modules in our test code, like YUI().use('module') or YUI.add(xxx ... require('module')), arrow would find and load the required module for it.

 For custom controller, arrow will add "package_name." as prefix, like for above sample, then to specify custom controller in test descriptor, we can use controller path, or use "martini_lib1.my-sample-controller" instead.